accesscode-2-1/unit-0/lessons/week-4/2015-04-04_json-kickass-guide.md

 Let's import it!

-You'll need to now go to File -> Project Structure
+3. You'll need to now go to File -> Project Structure

 ![ project structure] (https://github.com/accesscode-2-1/unit-0/blob/master/images/projectstructure.png)

-Then you'll need to click on Libraries -> Java
+4. Then you'll need to click on Libraries -> Java

 ![ libraries java] (https://github.com/accesscode-2-1/unit-0/blob/master/images/libraries_java.png)

-Now you'll need to select the json-simple library that hopefully should be located in your jars directory
+5. Select the json-simple library that hopefully should be located in your jars directory

 ![ select java-simple ] (https://github.com/accesscode-2-1/unit-0/blob/master/images/select_json_simple.png)

-You'll now need to click ok for it to be imported.
+6. click ok for it to be imported.

 ![ select java-simple4 ] (https://github.com/accesscode-2-1/unit-0/blob/master/images/select_json_simple4.png)

-If you now see the following then you're golden.
+7. If you now see the following then you're golden.

 ![ select java-simple3 ] (https://github.com/accesscode-2-1/unit-0/blob/master/images/select_json_simple3.png)

-#Done!
+# Hurray!
+If you got this far, good job.

 ## Now that you've got the simple-json library imported, let's do some parsing!
+#### You'll find all the details in the comments.
 ```java
 package com.c4q.davisroman;